 The webmaster would welcome suggestions of additional resources.

 Here, each link is accompanied by a short quotation or a short summary.

-These initial listings address both topics:
+These initial listings address all three topics:

 'Business school studies show that a work culture that embraces diversity with a goal of learning and integration is more effective at reaping the benefits of multiculturalism than one that tries to be "colorblind."
 Valuing diversity is the philosophy at Life Technologies, says Diversity and Inclusion Leader Ronita Griffin.
 The company doesn't stop at recruiting a varied workforce, but engages employees as diversity champions who act as mentors internally and as company ambassadors externally, at community diversity events.
 Life Technologies also trains its workforce in inclusion, which Griffin describes as "activating, respecting, leveraging, and enabling differences—learning how to recognize and take advantage of the rich diversity in our workforce."
 Although workplace diversity training can be met with resistance, it can be engaging if it is practical, and answers questions that people feel uncomfortable asking.
 LGBT diversity training sessions can be intriguing, says Snowdon.
 "People welcome the opportunity to get their questions answered about populations they don't know much about, like transgender people.
 Even employees who dread mandatory training often tell me they'll go home and talk about LGBT issues—it's 'news they can use'."'